 All data uploaded to ControlUp Insights is loaded from Amazon S3 into Redshift, a petabyte-scale SQL data warehouse service that runs on highly optimized and fully managed AWS compute and storage resources

-ControlUp Insights offers a web portal (https://insights.controlup.com) which allows authorized users to display, save, export and share reports based on the uploaded data.
+ControlUp Insights offers a web portal (https://insights.controlup.com) that allows authorized users to display, save, export, and share reports based on the uploaded data.
 The web portal is hosted by Amazon Web Services using the EC2 service.

 The ControlUp On-Premises server is powered by a Windows server which is designed to provide the functionality of the ControlUp Cloud Server within the customer’s network.
 After configuring the On-Premises Server, all ControlUp consoles and Monitor service instances running in the customer’s network will connect to the On-Premises Server which provides login, licensing, central configuration, and database services for the Consoles and Monitors services..

 The ControlUp On-Premises server is designed primarily for environments in which Internet connection is limited or blocked, or in which regulation does not permit organizational data to be stored outside the company’s network.

 The ControlUp On-Premises Server requires the following software components:

 - Windows Server 2012 R2 / 2016